iotech-systems/ue-siminit/dox/2nd-INSTALL.md

-> This install doc assumes user has basic understanding of Linux command line tools.
+> These install dox assume user has basic understanding of Linux command line tools.

 # INTRO
 >